whitneyburton/portfolios/students/1606-back/jean-joeris/20160804-jean-joeris-m1.md

 ##### 4. Breaking Logic into Components
 * 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

+##### Feedback
+* To David Davydov, after getting his code on the Paramorse project - I thought your code was very clean.
+I was able to figure out what was happening by reading it.
+However, there were essentially no tests.
+This felt strange, because the code looked like I could trust it but the lack of tests meant I couldn’t.
+I thought the discussion we had about TDD after I saw this was super productive.
+I know you have gotten a lot better about TDD on subsequent projects

+* You definitely know what you’re doing.
+You have a really good brain for figuring out the algorithms that make a program work.
+I would suggest taking more time to understand the spec before you get to work.
+In Paramorse, when I got your code, the Queue class was working as a Stack (the #pop method was removing the last item instead of the first item) which illustrates what can happen if you don’t put in the effort to really understand the spec.
+Also, your testing is incredibly thorough, I look forward to your Friday Spike about testing like a scientist. - Bryan Goss

 #### Battleship